nikneem/azure-functions-jwt-binding/README.md

 This is an Azure Functions binding validating JWT Tokens for HTTP Triggered Azure Functions.

-> DISCLAIMER
-> This repository is in alpha state and should not be used in production environments yet.
-Although the JWT tokens are validated like they should, the signature of the token is never veryfied.
-This means that we can never assure that it was actually **OUR** provider that generated the token.

 ## Support & Usage
 The binding is only tested on ASP.NET Core 3.1 Azure Functions with the Azure Functions v3.